php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 #### Table Structure

 Polymorphic relations allow a model to belong to more than one other model on a single association.
-For example, imagine users of your application can "like" both posts and comments.
-Using polymorphic relationships, you can use a single `likes` table for both of these scenarios.
+For example, imagine you want to store photos for your staff members and for your products.
+Using polymorphic relationships, you can use a single `photos` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

-    posts
+    staff
         id - integer
-        title - string
+        name - string
-        body - text

-    comments
+    products
         id - integer
-        post_id - integer
+        price - integer
-        body - text

-    likes
+    photos
         id - integer
+        path - string
-        likeable_id - integer
+        imageable_id - integer
-        likeable_type - string
+        imageable_type - string

-Two important columns to note are the `likeable_id` and `likeable_type` columns on the `likes` table.
-The `likeable_id` column will contain the ID value of the post or comment, while the `likeable_type` column will contain the class name of the owning model.
-The `likeable_type` column is how the ORM determines which "type" of owning model to return when accessing the `likeable` relation.
+Two important columns to note are the `imageable_id` and `imageable_type` columns on the `photos` table.
+The `imageable_id` column will contain the ID value of the owning staff or product, while the `imageable_type` column will contain the class name of the owning model.
+The `imageable_type` column is how the ORM determines which "type" of owning model to return when accessing the `imageable` relation.

 #### Model Structure